greblus/aspeqt/readme.txt

 Android
 =======

 It's really a work in progress.
-Currently it supports 19200 bps only, booting atr files and xex files works.
-Cas loading is not working yet.
+Currently it supports booting atr and xex files.
+Cas loading is not working yet, but it's on top of my TODO list now.

 What's necessary to use it: